vanamayaswanth/recommendation-system-using-langchain/README.md

 # Query-search-using-langchain

-This Flask application allows users to input two text inputs such as no.of companies you would like to see for results and type of the Industry you would like {"Technology, Oil, etc }  and receive prediction results based on the provided inputs.
+This Flask application allows users to input two text inputs such as no.of companies they would like to see for results and the type of the Industry they would like {"Technology, Oil, etc }  and receive prediction results based on the provided inputs.
 The application has a simple user interface where users can enter their inputs and view the prediction results on a separate page.

 The project utilizes Flask, a lightweight web framework, to handle HTML templates' backend logic and rendering.
 The application consists of two HTML templates: `index.html` for the input form and `result.html` to display the prediction results.